alnoki/AAAAAA/docs/references.rst

    * Instructions for installing a
      :std:doc:`Sphinx extension <sphinx:usage/extensions/index>` similar to
-     those used for managing references in AAAAAA
+     those used for managing references in :term:`AAAAAA`

 #. :rst:role:`sphinx:math`